AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Here are the feedback I received related to TDD:
+Here are a few feedback I received related to TDD:

 Alice - Coach at Makers - After the training process review "You ask less questions but a very good one 'could you give an example of user interaction?'"
 "You process was good, you may need to believe in it more"